When you’re the one who needs it, shelter is the most important thing in the world that day.

 When you need a roof over your head for the night, The Salvation Army emergency shelters are here to help.
 Hundreds of people sleep safely every night in the Austin area because of these programs.

-Click the tabs below to reveal a description of our two emergency housing shelters in the Austin area:
+Click the tabs below to reveal a description of our two emergency shelters in the Austin area:

 The Downtown Shelter and Social Service Center.